NUCLEAR-WAR/kamailio_jssip_webrtc/README.md

 # Kamailio with WebSocket and JsSIP on NGINX Webserver in Docker

-Here is a docker container runs Kamailio as WebSocket/SIP Server and NGINX with simple JsSIP based WebSIP Client for Calls and messaging.
+Here is a docker container running Kamailio as WebSocket/SIP Server and NGINX with simple JsSIP based WebSIP Client for Calls and messaging.

 Usage :
 Before depoly set the Host IP of the machine running docker to the correct one in the .env file